Working in Oslo?

 The Job Search Is Not Easy, and It’s in Norwegian

-The job search is not easy in Oslo, a city which has become increasingly popular recent years.
-For expats, the main obstacle when searching for work is probably the fluency in Norwegian which is required for most positions.
+Finding a job in Oslo can be difficult, since the city has become increasingly popular in recent years.
+For expats, the main obstacle when searching for work is probably the language barrier — fluency, or at least some proficiency, in Norwegian is required for most positions.
 If you are not capable of speaking the local language, finding a job in Oslo won’t be easy.

 If possible, try to pick up some Norwegian before moving to Oslo.
-Then you can begin your actual job search.
-Recommendations and personal contacts are essential, as many positions are not advertised.
-That is why you should get in touch directly with companies of your choice and contact your business network.
+This will help you when you begin your actual job search.
+Recommendations and personal contacts are essential, as many positions are not advertised and are only applied for through the people you know.
+It may also be worth getting in touch directly with companies in your industry and contacting your business network in Oslo, if you have one.

 Social Security System

-Expats working in Oslo enjoy the benefits of Norway’s National Insurance Scheme from their first day of work.
-This includes national health services and contributions to Norway’s pension scheme.
-If you’d rather not make any contributions, you need to prove that you are covered under a similar scheme in your home country.
+Expats working in Oslo enjoy the benefits of Norway’s National Insurance Scheme from their first day of work if they contribute towards the scheme.
+This allows coverage of national health services and contributions to Norway’s pension scheme, among other benefits like unemployment allowance or parental leave.
+If you’d rather not make any contributions to Norway’s social security system, you need to prove that you are covered under a similar scheme in your home country.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.